 The matchmaking services are available to Marketplace agents by the Rule-Based Matchmaker component.
 It is developed in Java language and it is offered through RESTful web services.
-The Rule-Based Matchmaker will be used by Marketplace's agents in order to match requests and offers between the agents.
+The Rule-Based Matchmaker will be used by Marketplace's agents in order to match requests and evaluate offers between the agents.
 The Matchmaker's functionalities are exclusively depended on the Collaborative Manufacturing Ontology.
-The Matchmaker offers to the agents the following functionalities:
+The Matchmaker package is deployed as a Docker container to the COMPOSITION production server and offers to the agents the following functionalities:

 - Semantic Matchmaking between Marketplace agents Agent Level matchmaking: The engine provides the matching of an agent who sends a request for a service to the agents who provide services related to the request.
-The matchmaking is performed by using a generic terms dictionary. which matches every vendor specific process to a common term in the ontology.
+The matchmaking is performed by using a generic terms dictionary. which matches every vendor specific process and raw material to common terms in the ontology.
+Therefore, the Matchmaker is able to match agents that offer different types of services (waste management, sell raw materials, provide software solutions) in the Marketplace with the agents that request them.
 Furthermore, the matchmaker is able to match an agent who offers e.g. raw materials with possible customers by applying reasoning at the customers' manufacturing services and perform matching to resources or material level, which were using these services. - Offers Evaluation Offer Level Matchmaking: A marketplace requester agent is able to send a list of provided offers by the possible service providers to the matchmaker for evaluation.
 The Rule-based Matchmaking Engine applies set of rules in order to match the request with the best provided offer.
 Based on some predefined criteria, i.e. the requester prefers the cheapest solution over the quickest one, the matchmaker reorganize the list of applied rules and offers different results for each request.
+This kind of offers evaluation fits perfects to the needs of simple evaluations for scenarios such as KLE-4.
+In the case of KLE-7 and the evaluation of raw materials' offers the rule-based approach is enhanced with weighted-average algorithms in order to cover the needs of a more complex evaluation.